 - 2. 12 The CNP must demonstrate that residents were properly consulted and given every opportunity to comment at each of the stages that the draft CNP has been through.
-To this end the Steering Group has produced a Consultation Statement that describes each of the consultation events and exercises that has been undertaken, both formally and informally, throughout the process, in order to engage people in the making of the CNP. - 2.13 There have been a number of steps in the process of consultation with the community and key stakeholders to get to the current stage.
+To this end the Steering Group has produced a Consultation Statement that describes each of the consultation events and exercises that has been undertaken, both formally and informally, throughout the process, in order to engage people in the making of the CNP. - 2.13 There have been a number of steps in the process of consultation with the community and key stakeholders and these are shown below.